1978–79 United States network television schedule: Wednesday

 Notes: The Wheels segment of NBC Novels for Television was a rerun of the 1978 miniseries.
 Laugh-In consisted of reruns of the 1977 television series.

 Thursday

-Note: Mork & Mindy had a one-hour premiere on September 14, 1978.
+Notes: Mork & Mindy had a one-hour premiere on September 14, 1978.

+Comedy Theatre, an anthology series of unsold television pilots for situation comedies last seen in the summer of 1976, returned for its second and last season.

-Note: The NBC Novels for Television segment The Innocent and the Damned was a rerun of the 1977 television miniseries Aspen.
+The NBC Novels for Television segment The Innocent and the Damned was a rerun of the 1977 television miniseries Aspen.

-Note: Coasttocoast was supposed to air Thursdays 10:00-11:00PM, but NBC's new boss Fred Silverman canceled the show.
+Coasttocoast was supposed to air Thursdays 10:00-11:00PM, but NBC's new boss, Fred Silverman, canceled the show.